bio-tools/biotoolsDocs/editors_guide.rst

 * Mentor a student for practical work such as manual curation
 * Implement sustainable procedures for systematic tool reviews (e.g. bio.tools alert service) and curation standards

-Benefit: A thematic editorships provides the opportunity to become a documented expert.
-Editors will acquire extensive knowledge and experience about available software in their fields e.g. to publish high-quality reviews.
-The editors will train additional experts during training and curation events (e.g. hackathons) as well as via student supervision.
+*Benefits*: A thematic editorships provides the opportunity to become a documented expert.
+Editors will acquire extensive knowledge and experience about available software in their fields *e.g.* to publish high-quality reviews.
+The editors will train additional experts during training and curation events (*e.g.* hackathons) as well as *via* student supervision.
 Moreover, the ELIXIR framework will support them to apply for further funding to amplify their activities within their field (at least, this will be pursued).

 Current thematic editors
 ------------------------